-Way back during the ultra-frugal days when we owned just three pieces of furniture and I dried our wet laundry on lines in the basement, I constantly had to search for new ways to save money if I hoped to make it to the next paycheck.
+Way back during the ultra-frugal days when we owned just three pieces of furniture and I dried our wet laundry on lines in our basement (for real!), I constantly had to search for new ways to save money if I hoped to make it to the next paycheck.

-I never went a week without making a menu plan, and I clipped coupons like our lives depended on it.
+I never went a week without making a meal plan, and I clipped coupons like our lives depended on it.
 Because they sort of did.
-I also learned a whole lot of ways to stretch a dollar by stretching the food in our kitchen.
+I also learned a whole lot of ways to stretch a dollar by saving money on food.

 1. Use green peppers instead of red peppers.

 When making a recipe, use the cheaper green peppers, rather than the more expensive colored peppers.
 Also look for other less expensive produce you can use in recipes.
 Make an apple pie instead of blueberry.
 Serve carrots or sweet potatoes instead of green beans or asparagus.